tux4kids/tuxmath/doc/README.txt

 Game Summary Files
 ------------------
   "Tux, of Math Command" saves summaries of the last ten games in the player's .tuxmath directory.
 The files are named "summary1" through "summary10", with "summary1" the most recent.
-The files includes lists of questions asked and questions missed, along with the numbers of correct and incorrect answers and the percent correct.
+The files includes lists of questions asked and questions missed, along with the numbers of correct and incorrect answers and the percent correct and information about how long a given question was typically displayed on the screen before it was answered.

-  [ UNDER CONSTRUCTION ]
+  In addition to these summary files, there is also a log.csv file that contains a one-line summary of each attempted mission (the user must have answered at least one question to count as an attempt).
+  This file can be imported into a spreadsheet program (OpenOffice.org calc, Microsoft Excel, KSpread, Gnumeric, Google Docs, etc.) to examine or chart student progress.

 Configuring Multiple Users